near/docs/docs/tutorials/zero-to-hero.md

 > In a new browser tab or window
 > - Open [examples](https://near.dev)
 >
 > You can interact with example apps online, or explore the code by opening it in gitpod (online IDE).
-To do that, click on the example you want to see, and then click "Open in gitpod".
-Gitpod online IDE will open with the project loaded.
+The best example to start with for this tutorial "Example of NEAR Wallet integration".
+Click "Open in Gitpod" button, and the Gitpod online IDE will open with the project loaded.

-All our sample projects work out of the box.
-Pick the  (for example, guest book).
 The project file structure is explained in more detail [here](/docs/quick-start/development-overview)

 Let's look over the directory and introduce you to the *main files* you'll be interacting with during this tutorial.
 These are the same files you will almost always work with when prototyping ideas using gitpod.
 For deeper work on your local machine you can also download the project but please do not do that right now.

 - `assembly/main.ts` - This is where the smart contract code goes.
 - `assembly/model.ts` - Define the types you want to use in your contract here.
-- `src/App.js` - Basic layout for your front end (React app)
+- `src/index.html` - Basic layout for your front end.
-- `src/main.js` - Wire up the backend logic for your app here
+- `src/main.js` - Wire up the backend logic for your app here.
 - `src/test.js` - Tests for the backend logic.

 The application will run automatically when you open it the first time.
 Click "Open Browser" button to interact with the app.
-> - Use `<snippet id='examples-start'/>`` command from the IDE command line to restart the app.
+> - Use `<snippet id='examples-start'/>` command from the IDE command line to restart the app.

 *Note, you can also run unit tests by using the `yarn test` command.*